paxxydevv/pimine/README.md

 - Downloads the latest stable Minecraft server jar
 - Accepts the EULA for you
 - Starts the server right away
 - Low overhead — performs well on Pi 4/5 with reasonable player counts
+- Very maintaned repo.
+- Fast support times.

 ### Quick Start (Using Precompiled Binaries — Easiest Way)